Frequently Asked Questions

 Midwest: IL, Indianapolis California: San Francisco, Los Angeles

-GRM has also created a table to calculate surcharges (see GRM Fuel Surcharge).
 GRM has created this table so its customers can reference and calculate surcharges at any point in time and compare to invoiced totals.
 Please note each month’s surcharge will be calculated as follows.
 For example, July’s invoice (for services incurred in June) will be based on price points for June.
 Please view the most recent On Highway Diesel Fuel Prices as dictated by the U.S. Energy Information Administration.
 (Please Note: You will be directed away from GRM’s website.
 GRM is not responsible for the content or information provided on other websites).

 What is "perm out"?
 And, what is GRM's perm out policy?